FORGOT YOUR DETAILS?

 Communications & Public Relations

 James has been involved with the Construction Foundation of BC since 2019 and now assists the communications department with written and photography content.
 James also helps manage CFBC’s social media platforms and public relation outreach efforts.
 Sports have played a major role in James’ career, with communication and multimedia experience at the amateur and professional levels of soccer, surfing, rugby, pickleball and collegiate athletics.
 James grew up “helping” his father and grandfather with various bricklaying projects throughout his childhood.
 Following secondary school, he gained experience as an apprentice electrician before returning to school for communications.
-James lives with his wife, Amanda and their two cats in Victoria, BC.
+James lives with his wife, Amanda and their three (three!) cats in Victoria, BC.

 Michelle Canaday B. Ed.
 M. Ed.